-The lath Manufacturers recommendations for fixing should be sought, however as most fixings are specified to accommodate cement renders or plasters, it may be necessary to decrease the centres of the fixings to 4" (100mm). to reduce to the minimum any movement during application.
+The lath Manufacturers recommendations for fixing should be sought, however as most fixings are specified to accommodate cement renders or plasters, it may be necessary to decrease the centers of the fixings to 4″ (100mm). to reduce to the minimum any movement during application.
 Laps should be firmly fixed.

-Lath can be plastic, metal, galvanised or stainless steel.
+Lath can be plastic, metal, galvanized or stainless steel.
 All can be used with NHL mortars.

 Simple expanded mesh lath usually requires greater numbers of fixings to reduce play.

 The ribbed laths span more readily between supports and are generally more robust.

 Brick, block, concrete or even straw bales.
 It is also commonly used on framing, either timber or metal studs or to bridge between two completely different backgrounds and supports.
 If the work spans over two different types of backgrounds, the choice of application and mix will be determined by the weaker support.